Residential

 About the Program

-The Clean Energy Improvement Program is a pilot-scale initiative in Edmonton and designed to accelerate energy efficiency and renewable energy upgrades to existing homes as part of Edmonton’s Community Energy Transition Strategy and Action Plan.
-CEIP is just one tool in the City’s toolbox that aims to help the City achieve our net-zero greenhouse gas (GHG) emissions target by 2050.
+The Clean Energy Improvement Program is just one tool in the City’s toolbox that aims to help the City achieve a net-zero greenhouse gas (GHG) emissions target by 2050.